adammurdoch/build-builder/README.md

 The `--source-files` option specifies the number of source files per project.
 Default is 3.

-The `--java` option includes some Java libraries in the build.
+The `--java` option includes some Java libraries in an Android build.
 Default is false.

 #### Add source files to an existing build